 Tell your provider about any symptoms you feel during your electrophysiology study.
-If an abnormal heart rhythm happens, your provider may give you medications through your IV to test their effectiveness in regulating it.
+If an abnormal heart rhythm happens, your provider may give you medications through your IV to test how well they regulate it.
 If you need it, your provider can send a small amount of energy through the patches on your chest to bring your heart back into a normal rhythm.

-After your electrophysiological study, your healthcare provider will remove the catheters from your groin, arm or neck and apply pressure to the site to prevent bleeding.
+After your electrophysiology study, your healthcare provider will remove the catheters from your groin, arm or neck and apply pressure to the site to prevent bleeding.
 You’ll:

-An electrophysiology test is generally a very safe procedure.
-However, as with any invasive procedure, there are risks.
+An electrophysiology test is generally a very safe procedure, but it has risks.
 These may include:

 Talk to your provider about any concerns you may have about the risks and benefits of the procedure.

 Yes, electrophysiology studies are safe.
-The risk of an EP study being fatal is one in 5,000.
+The risk of an EP study being fatal is 1 in 5,000.

-Your healthcare provider will explain the type of abnormal heart rhythm you have and how to treat it.
+Your healthcare provider will explain the type of abnormal heart rhythm you have.
 They’ll also decide if you need treatment for your abnormal heart rhythm, which may include:

 A note from Cleveland Clinic

 Having an electrophysiology study may seem like a bigger deal than the other heart tests you’ve had, but your healthcare provider scheduled it for a reason.
 They want to find out what’s happening in your heart so they can help you.
-Although an electrophysiological study is invasive, it’s a safe test that will give your provider the information they need to fix your abnormal heart rhythm.
+Although an EP study is invasive, it’s a safe test that’ll give your provider the information they need to fix your abnormal heart rhythm.
 Your healthcare team will make sure you’re comfortable during your electrophysiology test.